 It is not mandatory to have a written employment agreement in place in Germany in the initial stages of hiring a new employee.
 However, an employer must provide a summary of what the employment relationship entails within the first month of an employee commencing employment.

 This should include details such as:

-- Employer and employee personal details - · When the employment officially commenced - The job description with responsibilities, place of work, and hours - Salary or hourly rate - Which leave entitlement and notice period is applicable - Any reference to related collective agreements
+- Employer and employee personal details - When the employment officially commences - The job description with responsibilities, place of work, and hours - Salary & Compensation - Which leave entitlement and notice period is applicable - Any reference related collective agreements